Mario-SO/ohlcv/README.md

 ## 🧩 Extending & Contributing

-- Add new formats: add new parse functions in `parse.zig`
+- Add new formats: add new parser functions in `parser.zig`
 - PRs and issues welcome!

 ---